 Sizing your Shoes

-So after deciding what type of shoe that suits your level as well as needs, now comes the struggle of choosing the right size.
+So, after deciding what type of shoe that suits your level as well as needs, now comes the struggle of choosing the right size.
 With climbing shoes you want your toes to be right up against the end of the shoe and even have your toes slightly curled.
 After you choose the shoe that is just a bit too small, you have to then account for if the shoe will stretch.
 Synthetic shoes will stretch about 1/4 of a size while leather shoes will stretch about 1/2 a size, this is critical in picking your shoe size because if it fits now but not in 2 weeks you’ve picked the wrong size.

 Where to buy your shoes

 While online stores are always convenient, I highly recommend trying on your shoes before you buy them.
-Every manufacturer has different sizes, and each shoe fits a different kind of foot.
-I try to buy my shoes somewhere with a good return policy because I’ve gotten the wrong size many times and after a session of excruciating pain I’ve decided to return them.
+Every manufacturer has assorted sizes, and each shoe fits a different kind of foot.
+I try to buy my shoes somewhere with a good return policy because I’ve gotten the wrong size many times and after a session of excruciating pain, I’ve decided to return them.
 You can always try them on in a store and find the right one for you and then order them online.

 While there is a lot of factors to take into account buying your first pair of climbing shoes shouldn’t be nerve-racking.
 It’s an exciting learning process that rewards you with a shoe that conforms to your feet and will perform extraordinarily better than the rentals at the gym.